Ashutosh-Singh2209/Project-Case-Study-Investment/README.md

 # Project-Case-Study-Investment

-Overview
+## Overview

-[Provide a brief overview of the project, including its goals, questions, data sources, and methods.]
+This project was completed during my codingninjas data analytics course.
+It primarily involves the use of Python, along with libraries such as Pandas, Matplotlib, and some knowledge of NumPy.

-The goal of the project involves exploring our dataset which is csv format, to gain information about patterns related to startup fundings during years 2015 to 2017
+The goal of this project is to explore a CSV dataset, gaining insights into patterns related to startup fundings during the years 2015 to 2017.

-Questions to Explore
+## Questions to Explore

-1. Find out what type of startups are getting funded in the last few years?
+1. Find out what type of startups are receiving funding in recent years.
-2. Who are the important investors?
+2. Identify the key investors involved.
-3. What are the hot fields that get a lot of funding these days?
+3. Determine the prominent fields receiving significant funding.

-This dataset has funding information of the Indian startups from January 2015 to August 2017.
-The details about columns in this file is given in Google colab notebook.
+The dataset contains funding information for Indian startups from January 2015 to August 2017.
+Further details about the columns in this dataset can be found in the corresponding Google Colab notebook.

-I used python libraries such as pandas and matplotlib.pyplot as tools to perform the analysis.
+I utilized Python libraries, including Pandas and Matplotlib, to perform the analysis.

-Getting Started
+## Getting Started
-[Provide clear and concise instructions on how to set up and run the project.]

-In order to run the notebook, it can directly be opened in google colab from here only. the dataset needs to be uploaded to the colab invironment itself.
-That's all, we are all set to go.
+To run the notebook, simply open it in Google Colab.
+Upload the dataset to the Colab environment, and you're good to go.

-Code and Data Documentation
+## Code and Data Documentation
-[Provide explanations of the code and data, including the data structure and any pre-processing steps that were taken.]

-The detailed procedure , details of the code and the dataset is given in notebook markdown file.
+The detailed procedure, along with the code and dataset information, is provided in the notebook's markdown file.

-Results
+## Results
-[Describe the results of your analysis, including relevant metrics, graphs, and tables.]

-the outcome of this analysis is a comprehensive insight into the dataset giving following insights.
+The outcomes of the analysis provide comprehensive insights into the dataset, revealing the following:

-INSIGHTS :
+### Insights:

+1. The number of fundings increased from 2015 to 2016 but decreased in 2017.
+2. The most popular cities for starting a startup are Bangalore, Mumbai, New Delhi, Gurgaon, Pune, Noida, Hyderabad, and Chennai.
+3. The top Indian cities with the most funding received are Bangalore, New Delhi, Mumbai, and Gurgaon.
+4. The percentage of funding in various investment types: Private Equity (98.21%), Seed Funding (1.75%), Debt Funding (0.05%).
+5. Ecommerce, Consumer Internet, Technology, and Online Marketplace are the types of companies that received funding more easily.
+6. The top 5 startups with the most funding are Paytm, Flipkart, Ola, Snapdeal, and Oyo.
+The top 5 startups with the most funding rounds are Ola, Swiggy, Oyo, UrbanClap, and Flipkart.
+7. The top 5 investors are Sequoia Capital, Accel Partners, SAIF Partners, Kalaari Capital, and Blume Ventures.